Considering a Career Change? Consider Millikin's MENP Program

 What else is required to apply to the program?

-- An interview will be conducted with students who meet the GPA and GRE requirements and are eligible for the program
+- An interview will be conducted with students who meet are eligible for the program.

 What degree will I earn?

 - Master of Science Degree in Nursing with a Nurse Educator concentration